texfaq/texfaq.github.io/FAQ-overfull.md

 breaking mechanisms.

-TeX's first attempt at breaking lines is performed without even trying hyphenation: TeX sets its ''tolerance'' of line breaking oddities to the internal value `\pretolerance`, and sees what happens.
+TeX's first attempt at breaking lines is performed without even trying hyphenation: TeX sets its "tolerance" of line breaking oddities to the internal value `\pretolerance`, and sees what happens.
 If it can't get an acceptable break, TeX adds the hyphenation points allowed by the current patterns, and tries again